-THE Passover season draws near its beginning, as celebrated by the Jews, on the 29th of this month; but the interest of Christians centers especially in the slaying of the lamb, which preceded the Passover feast, and their celebration, therefore, properly begins on the evening of March 28th.
-We greatly regret, however, that while millions of Christians and Jews will in some formal ceremonies and in a perfunctory manner celebrate this great event of history, but few of either religion discern the real signification of the celebration.
+THE Passover season, as celebrated by the Jews, draws near - beginning this year on the 30th of March (the 15th day of Nisan actually starting at 6 p.m.
+Monday, March 29th).
+But the interest of Christians centers especially in the slaying of the lamb, which preceded this Passover Feast.
+The Passover lamb was slain on the 14th day of the month Nisan, which date this year begins at 6 p.m.
+Sunday, March 28th.
+The Memorial of the death of the antitypical Passover Lamb, our Lord Jesus, which is celebrated on the same date, will therefore be observed by us on the evening of Sunday, March 28.
+How much we regret that while millions of Christians and Jews will in some formal ceremonies and in a perfunctory manner celebrate this great event of history, but few of either religion discern the real significance of the celebration!